google/applied-machine-learning-intensive/v2/xx_misc/loss_functions/slides.md

 ![center](res/lossfunction2.png)

 <!--
 It’s common to either take the sum or average of all data points to calculate overall loss.
-“Mean Squared Error” (also referred to as MSE) is another widely used loss function that is closely related to L2 loss, but instead of the sum of squared differences, it’s the *average* of squared differences.
+“Mean Squared Error” (also referred to as MSE) is another widely used loss function that is closely related to L2 loss.
+But instead of the sum of squared differences, it’s the *average* of squared differences.

 You should choose a loss function based on your specific problem and dataset.
 L1, L2, and MSE are used for regression problems.
 We’ll discuss loss functions used for other machine learning problems, such as classification, later.